veronhoxha/figures/README.md

 - You can check it out here: https://people.inf.elte.hu/nknba9/Figures/

-- Note: Since it's all static you can see the project visible on 90% zoom.
+- Note: Since it's all static you can see the project correctly on 90% zoom.

 - 😉